The world’s biggest machine needs a major upgrade.

 And Xcel Energy is building two of those.

 So the company is already collecting free money to build infrastructure projects that will boost its earnings for decades to come.
-And it’s a great way to profit from the need to build new transmission lines.

 Happy SWAN (sleep well at night) investing,